Tom Melhuish 7 min read

 This shows the immense power of the media and PR in policy and decision-making: news of the poster boy of green energy being polluting is awfully appealing to climate sceptics and fossil fuel lobbyists.
 Yet the reality outside the media lens is completely another story.
 The vast majority (80-90% of the total weight) of any decommissioned wind turbine is widely recycled because it is very lucrative to do so.

-The tower, which comprises most of the weight, is almost entirely made of recyclable steel, while the nacelle, hub, shaft, gearbox, generator, and control systems contain so much copper, aluminium, iron, and other metals that recycling businesses are keen on acquiring them.
+The tower, which comprises most of the weight, is almost entirely made of recyclable metal, steel while the nacelle, hub, shaft, gearbox, generator, and control systems contain so much copper, aluminium, iron, and other metals that recycling businesses are keen on acquiring them.

 Downcycling: Blade-to-Cement